AntoineJac/kong_solace/README.md

 ## Example Request

+Follow the Solace documentation to run a Solace broker in Docker: https://solace.com/products/event-broker/software/getting-started/

-Once the plugin is enabled, sending a request to the configured Kong route will push a message to Solace:
+Once done and the plugin enabled in Kong, sending a request to the configured Kong route will push a message to Solace:

 ```shell
 curl -X POST http://localhost:8000/send-message \